 Academic and Financial Outreach

-The Common Partner Scholarship Programs awards on average, up to 10 scholarships a year.
+Common Partners awards up to ten (10) $2,000 scholarships a year.
 These awards are given to students who demonstrate both financial need and outstanding commitment to community service.

 Common Partner Scholars are awarded on an individual basis.
 Common Partner Scholars will be awarded over the course of the academic year and it is applied directly to the student’s college account.
 Should a student choose to leave or be dismissed from the Common Partner’s Program for any reason, the student will not continue to receive scholarship in the next semester.